nufeb/NUFEB/README.md

 NUFEB requires GCC/G++ for a successful build.
 It has been rigorously tested on Ubuntu-14.10 and Fedora-22.

-To compile this code, go to The directory:
+To compile this code, go to the /src directory:

 $ cd NUFEB/src/